Agenor Moreira Sampaio

-Agenor Moreira Sampaio (Santos, Brazil, 1891–1962), most commonly known as Mestre Sinhozinho, was a mestre or master practitioner of the Afro-Brazilian martial art of capoeira.
+Agenor Moreira Sampaio, commonly known as Mestre Sinhozinho (1891–1962), was a mestre or master practitioner of the Afro-Brazilian martial art of capoeira.
 He was the main exponent of the fighting-oriented style known as capoeira carioca.

 Biography

 Early life and training

+Sampaio was born in 1891 in Santos, Brazil.
 Some sources name his second surname as Ferreira, but the rest of his life is well documented.
 He was one of the eight children of Brazilian military officer and politician José Moreira, who descended from Francisco Manoel da Silva.
 An avid athlete, Agenor trained formally in boxing, savate, Greco-Roman wrestling and arm wrestling since his childhood, and also learned capoeira in the docks of Santos.

 When his family moved to Rio de Janeiro in 1908, he became a neighbor to fighter José Floriano "Zeca" Peixoto, son of politician Floriano Peixoto, who trained him further in capoeira.
-Sampaio might have also witnessed the famous vale tudo fight between capoeirista Francisco da Silva Ciríaco and jiu-jitsu fighter Sada Miyako, in which Ciríaco knocked his opponent out.
+Sampaio might have also witnessed the famous vale tudo fight between capoeirista Ciríaco da Silva and jiu-jitsu fighter Sada Miyako, in which Ciríaco knocked his opponent out.
 Sampaio started training the local style of pernada or capoeira carioca, an aggressive, violent variation strongly associated to policemen and gangsters alike, and eventually became a master of the art, receiving the name of Mestre Sinhozinho (Sinhozinho meaning "Little Mister").

 He had his first national exposure as a fighter in 1917, when he accepted a challenge by wrestling champion João Baldi to avoid being taken down for five minutes.
 Sinhozinho passed the challenge with shocking ease, lasting an impressive total of 40 minutes against the champion, although the money prize was revealed to be non-existent because the promoter did not expect the challenge to be broken.
 He also worked as a teacher, being present in Mario Aleixo's capoeira school in 1920.